Linear Temporal Public Announcement Logic: a new perspective for reasoning about the knowledge of multi-classifiers: Introduction

+Afterwards, this knowledge of single-framed data is modelled in a multi-agent scenario (formal definitions will be presented in section \ref{sec:PublicAnnouncementLogic}).

-This study aims to provide a flexible reasoning system, which could render the knowledge achieved by AI-based systems.
-Hither, we are going to develop a model to be applied to the existed classifiers, to translate the information attained from the results.
-Besides, our model could handle multi-knowledge flow in a multi-classifier scenario.
-Moreover, in the developed model, the obtained knowledge by classifiers will be aggregated in a defined and unified format.
-Accordingly, the analysis would be performed considering each scenario of the collaboration for such classifiers (i.e., the investigation of knowledge of each agent, a group of agents, knowledge which is distributed between agents, etc.).
-Herein, the verification of the investigated formulas will be proposed for such a statement using the definition of ``verified formula'' which is provided by \cite{HoseinpourDehkordi2020}.
-Furthermore, a human language to the defined temporal formula translation approach is addressed, to get a more expressive model, and also to confirm the power of the adaption of such a model in real-world applications.
-Finally, a strategy for determining the probability of each state-transition is also suggested.
-These probabilities assist us to apply the method in a more optimized fashion.
-This final adjustment directs us to a ``correction for time-series data'' strategy for time-series object detection algorithms.
+This study aims to extend the expressiveness of the model developed by Dehkordi \textit{et al.} \cite{HoseinpourDehkordi2020} to present semi-continuous and multi-framed data.
+Besides, a flexible reasoning system is suggested to render the knowledge achieved by classifiers.
+Here, the model is applied to the existed classifiers to translate the information attained from the results.
+Furthermore, the ability of the model to handle multi-knowledge flow in a multi-classifier scenario will be assessed.
+For this purpose, various collaboration scenarios of classifiers (i.e., the investigation of knowledge of each agent, a group of agents, the knowledge distributed between agents, etc.) would be studied.
+The focus is on verifying the investigated formulas proposed for such a statement using the definition of ``verified formula'' mentioned in Dehkordi \textit{et al.} \cite{HoseinpourDehkordi2020}.
+Certain questions (in human language) are translated to the developed temporal formula (as properties) to check the adaption and applicability of the proposed model.
+By checking the satisfiability of the temporal formula, the answers will be presented.